 - In 2011, Andrew Miller from The Guardian, opened a conversation about digital-first publishing as a new content approach.
 In his view story of the article considered in all formats at the ideation stage became the starting point as opposed to printing and adapting to digital after

 - But many news editors took shortcuts by shoe-horning a print design format across digital platforms

-New revenue sources
+New revenue sources for publishing